adonisjs/v5-docs/content/releases/out-of-preview.md

 </div>

 ## New documentation website
 Improving documentation was a long pending task.
-With this release, I have almost rewritten the entire documentation from scratch and make sure to cover most of the topics.
+With this release, I have almost rewritten the complete documentation from scratch and covered most topics.

-To begin with, we have divided the documentation in multiple sub-groups, each trying to solve a specific use case
+To begin with, we have divided the documentation into multiple sub-groups, each trying to solve a specific use case.

 - The **technical guides** are the in-depth documentation of the framework and cover every single topic and feature of the framework.
 - Modules with larger API surfaces like **Database** and **Validator** are also documented inside the reference guides.
-Here you find all of the available validation methods, database query methods and so on.
+Here you find all of the available validation methods, database query methods, and so on.
 - **Cookbooks** are the actionable guides to help you achieve a practical task.
 Everything that was a blog post earlier will now be under cookbooks.

-Since, the documentation website is now decoupled with the main marketing website.
-Individuals interested in translating the docs can just fork the repo of the docs website and create a translated version of it.
+Since the documentation website is now decoupled with the main marketing website, individuals interested in translating the docs can fork the repo of the docs website and create a translated version of it.

 ## Upgrading to the latest versions
-You can upgrade to the latest versions of all the packages by either using the `npm update` command or manually installing packages with the `@latest` tag.
+You can upgrade to the latest versions of all the packages using the `npm update` command or manually installing packages with the `@latest` tag.

 :::note
-Make sure to double check the `package.json` file  of your application and then only re-install the required packages
+Make sure to double-check the `package.json` file of your application and then only re-install the required packages.
 :::

 ```sh